Underfloor Leaks: What you should know

 What leaks are covered under standard home insurance?

 You can never be certain about what’s covered, which is why we recommend giving us a call if you have discovered a leak.
 We’ll help you understand if and how you can make a claim for everything you are entitled to.
-Making sure you discover the full extent of the damage can be the difference between a successful claim and an unsuccessful claim.
-Remember, depending on the type of water damage, you may be covered under buildings insurance or under contents insurance.
+Making sure you discover the full extent of the damage can be the difference between a successful claim and an unsuccessful one.

-However, in general terms, if the leak has been caused by a failing to any of the following, you should be able to make a claim:
+In general, if the leak results from a failure in any of the following, you should be able to make a claim:

 • Burst pipes